 This course serves as an introduction to the study of literature on the high school level.
 A large part of finding one's way toward adulthood involves defining oneself in relation to family, peers, and society.
 Students in English 9 therefore examine how the search for identity is portrayed in novels, plays, stories, poems, essays, and films.
 Frequent writing assignments--mostly analytical but also reflective and creative--enable the student to develop her own voice and vision.
 Texts have included Romeo and Juliet; The Absolutely True Diary of a Part-Time Indian; and short stories by Amy Tan, Gabriel Garcia Marquez, Tobias Wolff, Lan Samantha Chang, and others.

 In this course, we investigate essential questions like these through the study of a wide variety of American texts including fiction, essays and speeches, poems, plays, and memoir.
 We make connections to the historical and cultural contexts from which these texts emerge as we explore issues related to American identity, beliefs, and values.
-We focus not only on what a text means but also on how it creates meaning, and we respond to texts in personal, analytical, and creative ways.
+We focus not only on what a text means but also on how a text uses language to create meaning, and we respond to texts in personal, analytical, and creative ways.
 Writing assignments help students to develop clear and compelling prose, thematic focus, and evidence-based argument.

 In this course, students read a series of texts from various countries, cultures, and time periods, including contemporary voices.
 Through close reading of each text, we consider the vision and values it embodies, the historical and social contexts it reflects, and the ways it helps us to understand ourselves and the world.
-In addition to literary genres, texts may also include creative non-fiction, film, and other modern media sources.
+In addition to literary genres, texts include non-fiction, film, and other modern media sources.
 Projects and writing assignments are personal and creative, as well as analytical.
-In the past, the course has been organized around such topics as Rebels and Revolutionaries; Ghosts, Monsters, and Madmen; Love Stories; and Global Voices.
+In the past, the course has been organized around such topics as Global Visions, Women’s Voices, and Rebels and Revolutionaries.